nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 <br/>

-### Lab 3 - AKS / Nginx Ingress Controller Deployment
+### Lab 3 - AKS / Nginx Ingress Controller Deployment / NIC Dashboard

 - Overview
 In this lab, you will deploy 2 AKS clusters, with Nginx Ingress Controllers.